 Are There Any Exemptions to The Transfer of Residence Rules?

-Here is an updated list of household goods that are customs duty-free if you avail Transfer of Residence:
+Here is an updated list of household goods that are customs duty-free if you avail Transfer of Residence to India:

 - Used personal effects or household goods whose aggregate value does not exceed INR 500,000.

 - Washing Machine

 - Domestic Refrigerators up to 300 liters in capacity

 - One desktop